rwtnorton/wow-ironman-gen/README.txt

     However, pandaren may choose either faction, so:
        <gender> <faction> <race> <class>
     a.)
-Each token should appear in lowercase. a.)
+Each token should appear in lowercase. b.)
 Compound race names like Night Elf should use underscore as token separator (i.e., night_elf).